J&J Ebola vaccine to start clinical trials in early 2015

-Sept 4 Scientists will fast-track tests on another Ebola vaccine, this time from Johnson & Johnson JNJ.N, in another sign that the world's worst outbreak of the virus is mobilizing research into the deadly disease.
+Scientists will fast-track tests on another Ebola vaccine, this time from Johnson & Johnson (JNJ.N), in another sign that the world's worst outbreak of the virus is mobilising research into the deadly disease.

 Human tests on the J&J vaccine were previously not expected to start until late 2015 or early 2016.

-As with the GSK and NewLink programs, J&J is working on the clinical trials with the U.S. National Institute of Allergy and Infectious Diseases, part of National Institutes of Health.
+As with the GSK and NewLink programmes, J&J is working on the clinical trials with the U.S. National Institute of Allergy and Infectious Diseases, part of National Institutes of Health.

 “The crisis is so important here, and still expanding, that more than one approach is warranted, in case the epidemic doesn’t come under control in the coming months,” Stoffels said.